 Professionalism.
 Our graduates will acquire the disposition to continue professional development for the duration of their careers, seeking increased knowledge of themselves and the discipline while remaining flexible and open to change.
 To do so, they will acquire the skills to communicate and interact effectively with their colleagues, in order to promote effective and ethical professional environments.
 In addition, our graduates will be able to communicate skillfully about their SLS work, both orally (e.g., at work or professional meetings) and in writing (e.g., through in-house reports and/or articles in professional newsletters and journals).

-For students pursuing one of the five MA in SLS specializations, additional learning outcomes are associated with each.
+For students pursuing one of the five MA in SLS tracks, additional learning outcomes are associated with each.

 The program strives to maintain a balance between theoretical and practical concerns by requiring courses that are concerned with linguistic, psychological and sociocultural aspects of language as well as those which treat the methodological and practical aspects of language learning and teaching.
 By stressing the interdependence of theory and practice, we cultivate in our students the intellectual basis for an understanding of principles that will help guide them in their future careers.